×

 We asked people in Scottish Borders if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting the Scottish Borders, it's important to avoid making assumptions about Scottish culture based on stereotypes.
 Not all Scots wear kilts, play bagpipes, or drink whisky, and suggesting as much can be seen as disrespectful.
 Avoid referring to Scotland as England or comparing the two as if they are the same.
 Scotland has its own distinct culture, history, and political system, and Scots are proud of their unique identity.
 It's also important to avoid making negative comments about the Scottish accent or dialect.
 Scots are proud of their language and may take offense to it being mocked or belittled.
 Avoid discussing contentious topics like religion and politics, especially the issue of Scottish independence, unless you are well-informed and the conversation is appropriate.
 These topics can be sensitive and may lead to heated debates.
 Don't disrespect the local customs and traditions.
 The Scottish Borders has a rich history and many unique traditions, so it's important to show respect and participate where appropriate.
 Avoid littering or damaging the environment.
 Scotland is known for its beautiful landscapes, and locals take great pride in preserving their natural surroundings.
 Lastly, don't forget to respect personal space.
-Scots, like many people, value their personal space and may not appreciate being touched or crowded by strangers," replied a member in Scottish Borders.
+Scots, like many people, value their personal space and may not appreciate being touched or crowded by strangers," said one expat in Scottish Borders.

 About the Author